Mazda extended warranty coverage

 All things considered, these are pretty standard terms and conditions for an automaker’s extended warranty.
 Just be sure you get a dealer inspection report so you can prove which issues are new, and don’t miss any scheduled maintenance.

 Most industry-standard exclusions apply.
-So, MPP VSAs won’t cover:
+Like most automaker warranties, MPP VSAs won’t cover:

 - Preexisting issues